offport/BlackHatPowershell/12-Collection.md

 }
 ```

-.bat script to run the powershell script
+The following is the .bat script to run the powershell script

 Save the following script as per.bat